 Porcelain commands us to be attentive in our touch and responsive to its needs.
 Beyond the basic technical demands that clay bodies all have in common, porcelain clay also needs to be treated properly to avoid warping and cracking during drying and firing.

 One of the most important things to remember is to watch your timing–this is best learned through experience.

+If you follow these timing tips with porcelain, your outcomes will surely improve!
 Building onto a form that’s too soft causes slumping.
 Adding softer clay onto a form that is too dry results in cracking.
 Altering and/or bending a form that’s too dry or leather hard causes warpage and cracking.

-Slow and even drying is critical.
+When drying pottery, especially with porcelain clay, slow and even drying is critical.
 Periods of rest, where the pieces are wrapped in an airtight chamber to slow drying and redistribute moisture, do help.
 The clay has a chance to get used to its new form at each phase, without having one part dry too quickly for the rest of the piece.

 Here is a loose guideline and timeline for when to do what while working with porcelain.
 The phases are not distinct, but are separated out from the continuum of the entire process for the purposes of discussion.
 In fact, they blend together in many ways, especially the “cheese” sections.
 Because porcelain is thixotropic, it has a nice way of resoftening once it has reached the hard cheese stage, so you can actually go back and perform some soft cheese processes.
-Porcelain also rehydrates locally to some extent, so you can go back in a concentrated area.
+Porcelain clay also rehydrates locally to some extent, so you can go back in a concentrated area.
 These guidelines are designed as a starting point for you to figure out your own way to achieve success.

 Do you use porcelain?
 What have your experiences been?
 Do you have additional tips that are not covered here?
 Share them with the community in the comments below!